Automation Hooks

 Memory Types

-DECISIONArchitectural or implementation choices
+DECISIONArchitectural or implementation choices30 days

-LEARNINGDiscovered patterns or behaviors
+LEARNINGDiscovered patterns or behaviors30 days

-TODOTask items and reminders
+TODOTask items and reminders14 days

-CONTEXTSession context (auto-saved by hooks)
+CONTEXTSession context (auto-saved by hooks)7 days

 Auto-Save on Commit